Punxsutawney Area School Board updates athletic plan to meet state regulations

 He also said the board would continue to reevaluate the situation with school physician Timothy Simpson.

-The board approved the update to their health and safety plan per the state requirements.
+The board approved the update to its health and safety plan per the state requirements.